thliborius/EfCoreNexus/README.md

 <br/>

 Now you are ready to go.
-Here is an example how to add an database entry and retrieve all of them:<br/>
+Here is an example how to add a database entry and retrieve all of them:<br/>
 ```
 var p = MainSvc.GetProvider<TestProvider>();